 In this work we are using a large dataset of aid project appraisals to focus on which types of projects succeed and where.
-To date, we have looked at World Bank and ADB projects in the Pacific, Australian aid projects, and the question of why most donors struggle with effective aid in the Pacific.
+To date, we have looked at World Bank and Asian Development Bank loans in the Pacific, Australian aid projects, and the question of why most donors struggle with effective aid in the Pacific.
 We are continuing to build our dataset of Australian project appraisals to cover more recent years and will be releasing further analysis soon.

 Public opinion on aid

 In this work we have studied where and how Australian NGOs work overseas.
 We have also studied which parts of Australia have the most NGO donors.
 We have also studied: trends in donations to NGOs and the drivers of donations; gender equity in senior NGO management; and NGO use of the internet.
 We have worked with the Australian Council of International Development, including on their inaugural State of the Sector report.

-We also regularly publish discussion papers on many aspects of aid, which you can download from our Publications page.
-We routinely make submissions to Senate and other inquiries on aid.
+We regularly publish discussion papers on many aspects of aid, which you can download from our Publications page.
+We routinely make submissions to the Australian Senate and other inquiries on aid.

-In addition, the Devpolicy Blog is home numerous posts and debates on aid.
+In addition, the Devpolicy Blog is home to numerous posts and debates on aid.